ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 1.2.8.
 The Universal Transaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A transaction may be defined with an external name consisting of an asterisk, and this is considered to be a “universal” transaction.
 A universal transaction matches any URL not already matched by a preceding transaction in the entry point.
 This allows VIRTEL to process URLs whose format does not conform to the classic VIRTEL formats previously described.

+.. _#_V456UG_directory_management:

 1.3.
 Directory Management
 -------------------------

 HTML and XML template pages and other entities such as CSS stylesheets, JavaScript procedures, and GIF or JPEG images used by VIRTEL Web Access are stored in directories within a VSAM KSDS managed by VIRTEL.
 Each KSDS defined to VIRTEL can contain one or more directories.
-The system administrator can upload pages and other elements into a VIRTEL directory by using a web browser or by e-mail, as described in detail in the section `“Uploading HTML <#_bookmark77>`__ `Pages”, page 68 <#_bookmark77>`__.
+The system administrator can upload pages and other elements into a VIRTEL directory by using a web browser or by e-mail, as described in detail in the section `“Uploading HTML Pages” <#_V456UG_uploading_HTML_pages>`.

 1.3.1.
 Accessing the application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^